oracle-livelabs/adb/shared/workshops/adb-datastudio/using-avs/3-create-user.md

 # Introduction

 This lab can be run by any database user providing that the user has the required privileges.
-A user can be creating with a few simple commands.
+A user can be created with a few simple commands.

+Estimated Time:  5 Minutes.

 ## Task 1 - Create Database User